This is the character sheet concerning the main characters of Code Geass.

 - Defrosting Ice Queen: Starts out as cold-hearted woman who's only helping Lelouch for her own motives and doesn't care about him at all, but she eventually warms up to him and starts to regain her human feelings thanks to him.
 After the Grand Finale, knowing that Lelouch honestly cared about her, and didn't blame her for the bad things that happened in his life after accepting the Geass, allowed C.C. to open up to her true emotions and gave her the strength to carry on despite still being immortal.

 - Devoted to You: Mao can't live without her.
 Ever since she abandoned him, he has dedicated his life to search for her.

 - Draco in Leather Pants: Mao gives C.C. the DILP treatment in-universe.
-He sees her as a perfect angel even though she robbed him of his life by giving him his Geass that ultimately destroyed him when he was a of eight!
+He sees her as a perfect angel even though she robbed him of his life by giving him his Geass that ultimately destroyed him when he was eight!